fido-device-onboard/pri-fidoiot/demo/README.md

 # Enabling Service info transfer

-To enable service info transfer to a Device with a given GUID by following are the steps below:
+To enable service info transfer to a Device with a given GUID, follow the steps below:

 1. (Optional) Insert required Service info values into the database table 'OWNER_SERVICEINFO' using the API `POST /api/v1/owner/svivalues/?id=<serviceinfo_id>&isCborEncoded=<boolean_value>`.
 More information about the same is provided in section [FIDO IoT Owner REST APIs](owner/README.md/#fido-iot-owner-rest-apis).
 If the required service info already exists in the table, go on to the next step.